Abington station

 Abington station is an MBTA Commuter Rail station in Abington, Massachusetts.
-It serves the Plymouth/Kingston Line, and is located off Center Avenue (MA 123).
+It serves the Plymouth/Kingston Line, and is located off Center Avenue (Route 123).
 It serves as a park and ride stop for the towns of Abington, Rockland, and Hanover.

 History

 The Old Colony Railroad opened through Abington in November 1845.
 Construction of a new brick station building began in 1887 and was completed around August 1888.
 Passenger service on the line ended on June 30, 1959, after the completion of the Southeast Expressway.

 The modern station opened along with the rest of the Plymouth/Kingston Line on September 29, 1997.